Thoughts on variable fonts

 I’ve ended up making more predictions than I expected.
 If they don’t come true, I promise to note where I was wrong.
 I might be updating this piece for 20 years, however.

-Practical Typography uses a font-variations kind of trick to serve different grades of the body text font, Equity, to different platforms.
+Practical Typography uses a variable-font-like trick to serve different grades of the body text font to different platforms.
 For instance, Windows users get a slightly heavier version than Mac users, to account for lighter screen rasterization.
 All this can be done easily with today’s technology.
-But I seem to be the only person on the Internet who was sufficiently motivated to try.
+But I seem to be the only person on the internet who was sufficiently motivated to try.